BangVanTuan/Sample_UDPT/README.md

    - **Revenue and Payouts**: Overview of platform revenue and instructor payouts.
    - **Platform Settings**: Configure site settings, branding, and notifications.

-This list offers a solid foundation for an online course-selling application.
-Let me know if you'd like to delve into any of these features in more detail!